-This course provides an overview of the various objectives, classes and sources of family law.
-The course analyzes family law including areas of antenuptial agreements, contract cohabitation, common law marriages, annulment, and divorce procedure.
+The course provides an overview of the various objectives, classes and sources of family law.
+In addition, the course analyzes family law including areas of ante nuptial agreements, contract cohabitation, common law marriages, annulment, and divorce procedure.

-LAP 206 Civil Litigation

-for the Paralegal • 3 credits
+LAP 206 Civil Litigation for the Paralegal • 3 credits

 This course is designed to provide an overview of the court system and litigation process.
 The concepts of jurisdiction and venue are reviewed in detail.
 The chronological plan of litigation, concentrating on the importance of the opening stages of a lawsuit, interviewing skills, drafting and filing pleadings, and the appropriate avenues of discovery are examined minutely.
-The final stages of litigation and post-trial procedures are covered, with suggestions to the students in the form of practical illustrations.
+The final stages of litigation and post-trial proceedings are covered, with suggestions to the students in the form of practical illustrations.